 • Favor liquid, tradable instruments over obscure sovereign debt

-Government bonds won’t deliver high returns during a bull market—but in a crisis, they offer something far more valuable: preservation of principal and access to cash flow when equities collapse.
+Government bonds won’t make you rich in a bull market.
+But in a crisis, they offer something far more valuable: preservation of principal and steady cash flow exactly when equities are collapsing around you.

 Invest In Certificates of Deposit (CDs)

-Certificates of Deposit (CDs) are a reliable way to protect capital while earning a fixed return—especially in uncertain or high-risk environments.
-In wartime scenarios where liquidity must be balanced with safety, CDs offer a middle ground between cash and longer-term bond investments.
+Certificates of Deposit are a reliable way to protect your capital while earning a fixed return, and they work especially well in uncertain or high-risk environments.
+In wartime scenarios where you need to balance liquidity with safety, CDs sit neatly between cash and longer-term bond investments.

-In 2025, rising interest rates across many stable economies have made CDs more attractive than in previous years.
-Investors can now access short- and medium-term CDs with yields that outpace inflation, particularly in countries like the United States, Switzerland, and Singapore.
+In 2026, interest rates across many stable economies have made CDs more attractive than they’ve been in years.
+You can now access short and medium-term CDs with yields that outpace inflation, particularly in countries like the United States, Switzerland, and Singapore.

-These instruments are typically insured by government-backed deposit protection schemes, offering additional security even if the issuing bank faces disruption.
+These instruments are typically insured by government-backed deposit protection schemes, which adds another layer of security even if the issuing bank faces disruption.

 • You want predictable, low-risk income